filipemerker/brazilian-bouncing-balls/README.md

 # brazilian-bouncing-balls
 🇧🇷 Canvas "bouncing balls" animation experiment within an arbitrary shape.

-This is a replica of a project made in 2016 for a international brand.
+This is a replica of a project developed by me in 2016 for a international brand.
 The briefing was to create an interactive brazilian map formed by bouncing balls.

 While the original project used vanilla JS, this one was made with VueJS and uses the `canvas` API to build and animate the map.